brunogondim/Dapp-Cartesi-sqlite_extended/sqlite-extended/README.md

 This example extends the SQLite Dapp and shows how to build and interact with a Cartesi Rollups application that acts transparently on personal data, seeking to comply with the requirements of the GDPR - General Data Protection Regulation.

-There is a alread created database with a table named medical.
+There is a already created database with a table named medical.
 You can perform predefined operations to create, update and delete records, acting as the data subject.
 On the other hand, you can also operate as a data controller/processor to perform queries and build new datasets for distribution or specific processing.
 Data subject and data controller/processor are actors within the definition of GDPR - General Data Protection Regulation

 The example highlights some aspects of GDPR, such as the guarantee of the data subject to no longer have their data in a dataset or the guarantee of their right to know how their data is being used, as well as the end consumers of the data will also be guaranteed of legitimate origin on the data used.
 Right to be forgotten and other security aspects are not present in this conceptual Dapp.